nttrd-mdlab/group-equiv-seld/README.md

 # Group Equivariant DNN for Ambisonic Signal Processing

+This repository is the demonstration of the group equivariant Ambisonic signal processing DNNs [1], implemented by the authors.

 ## License

-This repository (except submodules) is released under the specific license.
-Read [License](https://github.com/nttrd-mdlab/group-equiv-seld/blob/main/LICENSE) file in this repository before you download and use this software.
+This repository (except submodules) is released under the specific license. **Read [License](https://github.com/nttrd-mdlab/group-equiv-seld/blob/main/LICENSE) file in this repository before you download and use this software.**

 The submodule `seld-dcase2019` is under its own license.